-General entry requirements and Mathematics 3b or 3c, Civics 1b or 1a1+1a2, English 6 or Proof of English proficiency is required with required grades E. Exemption from the requirement in Swedish is given.
+General entry requirements and Mathematics 3b or 3c, Civics 1b or 1a1+1a2, English 6 or Proof of English proficiency is required with required grades E. Or: Mathematics further level 1b or 1c, Civics level 1b or 1a1+1a2, English level 2.
+Exemption from the requirement in Swedish is given.